Labour accuses government of complacency over cost of living 'crisis'

 'Winter of discontent'

-The minister confirmed that the warm home discount scheme would remain in place.
+Mr Kwarteng confirmed that the warm home discount scheme would remain in place.

 The scheme - which opens on 18 October - offers eligible people £140 off their electricity bills during the winter months.